Table of contents

 1. The Night Watch

-What is the masterpiece of Rembrandt?
+What is the most famous Rembrandt paintings?
 This!

 But would it startle you if I said that the title of this painting is actually incorrect?